AaltoSciComp/python-for-scicomp/content/installation.rst

       available and can be started either through Anaconda Navigator or command line.

-      Make sure the CodeRefinery environment is selected and you can start JupyterLab.
+      Make sure the ``python-for-scicomp`` environment is selected and you can start JupyterLab.